 - Mapping and identification skills

 Keep your skills varied.
 It is not always sensible to focus on only one or two skills as all employers have different skill sets that they are looking for.
 Take a look at some of the job requirements listed on advertisements for organisations you would see yourself working for and create your own list of skills based on this.
 If you are interested in working within marine conservation, why not learn to dive?
 This was a path that I decided to take only last year, and now as a qualified PADI Instructor, it has opened up a lot more opportunities for me.
+If you are looking to get into marine conservation, click here to find out more about how to become a scuba diving instructor.
 Not only should you be working to expand your skill set, but you should be reading.
 A lot.

 There is always something new in the world of wildlife conservation and keeping up to date with it is necessary.
 Read, read, read, and read some more.
 Extracurricular reading can go a long way in improving your knowledge and perspective on hot topics in the media.